What is an incisional hernia?

 What does the operation involve?

+The operation can take between 90 minutes and 3 hours, sometimes longer in more complicated cases.
 Your surgeon will make a cut through your old scar.
-They will repair the weak tissue either with stitches only or using a synthetic mesh, which they will stitch to the muscles.
+They will repair the weak tissue either with stitches only or using a synthetic mesh, which they will stitch to the muscles under your skin.

 What complications can happen?